Yes, 10 reasons your small business NEEDS to blog, with the emphasis on the word needs.

 10. HISTORY 101

 If we have learned one thing in the last few years, it would have to be that our economy can flip like a switch.
 One week business can be great and the very next week dead.
 Blogs are a great way to record and study your own business.
-Looking back how you adapted to a certain issue could help avoid certain bumps down the road.
+Looking back on how you adapted to a certain issue could help avoid certain bumps down the road.
 You can leave posts up on your blog longer than a lifetime if you choose.
 Who knows, just as we look back at history to solve problems today, others will be doing down the road…your blog might just be the answer to solve their issues.